-The system has been in place for the year ended 31 July 2021 and up to the date of approval of the annual report and financial statements.
-The internal auditor has expressed the opinion that the Board did have adequate and effective risk management, control and governance procedures to manage its achievement of the College's objectives at the time internal audit work was undertaken.
-This report and opinion excluded the work undertaken as part of the separate investigation, which was standalone.
+The system has been in place for the year ended 31 July 2022 and up to the date of approval of the annual report and financial statements.
+The internal auditor has expressed the opinion that the Board did have adequate and effective risk management, control, and governance procedures to manage its achievement of the College's objectives at the time internal audit work was undertaken.

-The Board of Management has responsibility for the College's system of internal control and reviewing the effectiveness of the systems of internal control and risk management arrangements.
+The Board of Management has responsibility for the system of internal control and reviewing the effectiveness of the systems of internal control and risk management arrangements.
 The Board's review of internal control review is informed by:

-- The Senior Leadership Team within the College which has responsibility for the development and maintenance of the internal control framework, supported by the Risk Management Group; - The line management process within the College and framework of regular management information; - The work of the internal auditors, which is directed through an audit plan agreed by the Audit & Risk Committee and focuses on identified control risk areas.
-The internal auditors submit regular reports on the adequacy and effectiveness of the organisation's systems of internal control together with recommendations for improvement; - The College's Audit & Risk Committee, which assesses the effectiveness of assurances in relation to the systems of governance, risk management and internal control; - Comments made by the external auditors in their management letters.
+- the Senior Leadership Team within the College which has responsibility for the development and maintenance of the internal control framework, supported by the Risk Management Group; - the line management process within the College and framework of regular management information; - the work of the internal auditors, which is directed through an audit plan agreed by the Audit & Risk Committee and focuses on identified control risk areas.
+The internal auditors submit regular reports on the adequacy and effectiveness of the organisation's systems of internal control together with recommendations for improvement; - the College's Audit & Risk Committee, which assesses the effectiveness of assurances in relation to the systems of governance, risk management and internal control; - joint work with the LRSB Audit & Risk Committee, part of which includes a review of assurance re SLC's Regional responsibilities by the LRSB internal audit service providers; - audit work by a range of external bodies; and - comments made by the external auditors in their management letters.